Home

 Peperduur - "as expensive as pepper" in Dutch

-Peppercorn hasn't been expensive since the 18th century but the Dutch word peperduur is the normal modern way to cringe at a price.
+Peppercorn hasn't been expensive since the 18th century but the Dutch word peperduur is still the way to cringe at a price.

 Pepper was costly for centuries and highly profitable during the rise of the Netherlands.
-Indeed, the modern country built on the spice market - a market built by the country's business arm, the first joint-stock company.
-A template for modern global business, the spice trade was the largest commercial operation to date, an enormous ocean-going power.
+Indeed, the modern country was built on the spice market.
+The Netherlands was an enormous ocean-going power.
+Its business arm, the East Indies Company, presided over a spice trade that was by far the largest commercial operation to date.

-And it was a good time for a gentleman to invest his funds in this business.
-If a man was able to invest, a single barrel would make him wealthy, and ships were sailing by the fleet.
+It was a good time for a gentleman to invest his funds in this business.
+A single barrel could make him wealthy, and ships were sailing by the fleet.
 It was the Golden Age, and the nation got rich.

 The word peperduur is probably a cognate of the medieval French expression from which derives the modern "cher comme poivre."
 French cuisine promoted the use of pepper as a superior ingredient, though the commodity had been valuable since the time of the Roman Empire.
 Native to a region of India, the pepper that Europe demanded for cuisine and medicine was available only in meager supply relative to demand — ergo expensive.

-The value of pepper in European markets attracted all the great shipping powers, from the Romans to the great Italian post-empire cities to the Portuguese (whose Vasco da Gama learned how to sail around Africa) to the English to the Dutch — who competed and battled with the Portuguese fleets for primacy in the market for this and other spices in the region.
+The value of pepper in European markets attracted all the great shipping powers, from the aforementioned Romans to the great Italian post-empire cities to the Portuguese (whose Vasco da Gama learned how to sail around Africa) to the English to the Dutch — who competed and battled for primacy with those Portuguese fleets.

-Pepper was at the center of the great merchant operations of the Dutch East-Indies Company (the V.O.C.,) a military-commercial incorporation that made a tiny country the principal maritime power and Amsterdam the richest city in Europe.
+The Dutch East-Indies Company (the Vereenigde Oostindische Compagnie, or V.O.C.) was a military-commercial organization that made a tiny country the principal global maritime power and Amsterdam the richest city in Europe.
+Peppercorn was the commodity at the center of its business model.